ananyabalaji/word_occurrences/README.md

 # Word Occurrences
-# Systems Programming Project 2
+# CS 214: Systems Programming Project 2

 ## Author
-- Name: Ananya Balaji (no partner)
+- Name: Ananya Balaji
 - NetID: ab2389

 ## Overview
 This is a project that processes the words and its number of occurrences of files in a given directory and its subdirectories.

+A word is a sequence of letters and some punctuation.
+Specifically, the apostrophe (single quote) may occur anywhere within a word, and a hyphen (dash) may occur in a word, but only if preceded and followed by a letter.

+This project consider numbers, whitespace, and other punctuation to separate words.
+For simplicity, capitalization is significant.

+The code takes one or more arguments, which may be text files or directories.
+It will open and process each named text file.
+For directories, words will recursively seek and process files in the directory whose names end with “.txt”.

-I first drew out a Finite State Automata as an ideation (to develop each case in a switch statement) before starting my code, and considered possible cases including:
+I first drew out a Finite State Automata (to develop each case in a switch statement) before starting my code, and considered possible cases including:

 ## Test Cases
 - Files and Directories with and without read() access